Rama, an avatar of Vishnu, is normally shown with only two arms. Rama is the hero of the Hindu epic Ramayana and is a Pan-Indian deity.

 The figurine is bronze and is solid cast.
 Like most of the bronzes on this site, this is likely to have been cast individually.

 Yogarama is a rarer bronze.
-Dr Gururaja Bhat’s book, Studies in Tuluva History and Culture (page 333), has a reference on one in worship in Sri Rama temple at Basaruru.
-Here Yogarama, Dr Bhatt refers to it as Rama in dhyana pose, is a black stone sculpture.
-Rama sitting in padmasana is in a group with Lakshman and Sita.
-It is dated to 13th century.
+Dr Gururaja Bhat’s book, Studies in Tuluva History and Culture (page 333), has a reference to one in worship in the Sri Rama temple in Basaruru.
+Here, Yogarama, Dr Bhatt refers to it as Rama in dhyana pose, which is a black stone sculpture.
+Rama, sitting in padmasana, is in a group with Lakshman and Sita.
+It is dated to the 13th century.

-The earring and cascading shoulder ornaments suggest this is from North Karnataka region.
-This may date to post-Vijayanagara period, 1600-1700.
+The earring and cascading shoulder ornaments suggest this is from the North Karnataka region.
+This may date to the post-Vijayanagara period, 1600-1700.

 The icon is about 8 cm in height.
 Images of this size are produced for worship in household shrines.